 Sentientism goes further than humanism because humans aren’t the only sentient beings.
 Others deserve our moral consideration too.
 The most obvious are non-human animals.
 While scientific debate continues on the boundaries (sea sponges, for example, are animals with no brain or nervous system), it’s clear that most animals, particularly those we farm in their billions, are sentient.
 It’s sentience, not a somewhat arbitrary species boundary, that matters.

 The diversity of sentient beings is already breathtaking and science indicates that, certainly between species, degrees of sentience vary substantially.
-The sentientist position, or at least my conception of it, allows us to grant different degrees of moral consideration depending on where on the sentience spectrum something lies.
+The sentientist position, or at least my conception of it, allows us to grant different degrees of moral consideration depending on where on the sentience spectrum each being lies.
 This contrasts with the most extreme form of anti-speciesism, which can imply that all species (presumably only and all animal ones) deserve equal moral consideration.
 Mark Wright wrote an interesting Areo article on this type of absolutism here.
 Sentientism also avoids anthropomorphising animals.
 They are likely to experience differently from humans – but their ability to experience still warrants at least a base level of moral consideration.

 How can Sentientism help us?